Public Holidays in the United Arab Emirates for 2019

 The holidays for private and public sectors are now unified, which means employees from private companies have the same holidays as their employees.

 The cabinet had announced that there are 14 official holidays for 2019.
-The normalization of the special seasons in areas is a piece of endeavors to pull in the Emiratis that are working for privately owned businesses.
+The normalization of the special seasons in areas is a piece of endeavours to pull in the Emiratis that are working for privately owned businesses.

 Since public holidays are already unified for public and private sectors, it is easier to plan holidays and can help strengthen bonds between the segments of society, based on the Wam state agency.